-The map below, from OpenStreetMap, shows the evolving layout of streets and other features of East Wichel.
+The map below, from OpenStreetMap, shows the layout of streets and other features of East Wichel.

 Most large housing developments are built in an order that ensures construction traffic is kept away from residential traffic — new residents use different streets from the builders.
 That was originally the intention for East Wichel, but the economic crisis of 2008 and consequent government loans and subsidies to the builders resulted in the construction order changing.
 Rather than the social housing being built last it was built first.
-A result of that is that there is no segregation of traffic, with visitors, residents and builders all share the same roads.
+A result of that is that there was no segregation of traffic, with visitors, residents and builders all sharing the same roads until development finished.

 View Larger Map

 Contact us at .
 This page updated Saturday, 23 November 2019. © most rights reserved.